oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab6-prepare-skill-to-send-sms/prepare-skill-to-send-sms.md

   ![Npm package created](images/npm-package-created.png " ")

-## Task 3: Upload the package in the embedded container
+## Task 3: Upload the package to the embedded container

 1. Go back to the *ODA console* and open the *Skill* you have been working on.

-2. Navigate to the Custom component section within the Skill and reupload your npm package.
+2. Navigate to the custom component section within the Skill and re-upload your npm package.

   ![Reload the custom component](images/reload-the-custom-component.png " ")